-General guidelines for web app security in the cloud.
+General guidelines for web app security in the Google Cloud Platform.

 Security folks are viewed like those crazy, paranoid doomsday callers on one hand, and on the other hand they viewed like boogeyman who have power to shutdown sprint and give you work so you won’t see sunlight anymore.
 In fast paced environment security is not at the top of the TODO list.
-Permissions were too loose, management wasn’t paying enough attention, “We will take care of this when we have the chance, later”.
-When (sh*t) storm is here, let the blame game commence!
+Permissions are too loose, management isn’t paying enough attention, “We will take care of this when we have the chance, later”.
 To prevent this here are few key points to pay attention to.
 Inside the cloud and on organisational level.

-Fun fact: Most security breaches in the cloud occur as a result of customer not setting the security culture in their development and operations team.
-Who remembers DJI firmware keys were left in public for years?
-If everyone thought about security we wouldn’t have issues where people kicking door and screaming for budget, security already would be included in the budget.
-(How about that migrating to managed database?)
+Fun fact: Most security breaches in the cloud occur as a result of customer not setting the security culture in the first.
+Who remembers DJI keys were left in public for years?

 Also utilise infrastructure as a code (IaC) tool like Terraform to track changes in your infrastructure to prevent unwanted human error and if it happens track down easily.